How exciting is it to print something three-dimensional! You can make everything from figurines to phone cases to acoustic guitars.

 Today, we’ll show you several ways to make sure that doesn’t happen to your 3D print.
 Read ahead to learn how to make 3D prints smooth and glossy.

-How to Sand Down 3D Printed Parts
+How to Smooth 3D Printed Parts by Sanding

 A fused deposition modeling (FDM) printer uses a thermoplastic PLA polymer in a filament.
 The printing process begins by heating the filament.